Mechanical Advantages Gr. 8

 When addressing general learning - especially in K-6 - we must keep in mind that subjects cannot be separated from one another.
 An obvious example is science, which requires mathematics, writing, and usually reading.
 Mathematics word problems, of course, require skill in reading and logic.
-If we consider social studies, we quickly realize that reading, writing, science, and math concepts are... read more
+If we consider social studies, we quickly realize that reading, writing, science, and math concepts are usually... read more

 Galileo was a famous astronomer who was the first scientists to point his telescope towards the heavens and view the moon, rings of Saturn and other amazing objects.
 When he began to study the moon he noticed that there were craters and plains on it.
 He also noticed that there were mountains on the moon by noticing light patterns on the moon.Many people would have gone on to the next observation,... read more

 Although I do not own a TV (and have not for pretty much all of my adult life), I occasionally allow myself to partake in mind numbing and will watch past episodes of a show via Netflix.
 It would not have occurred to me I could learn something helpful about studying and yet I did!
 Although I did not realize it at the time, Bones (cerebral/quirky weekly drama about a forensic anthropologist... read more